mohsyed04/mohsyed04/README.md

-# 💫 About Me:
+# About Me:
-Hi 👋<br><br>I am a software engineer 💻 with experience building fast, multi-threaded, and asynchronous systems on Linux.
+Hi <br><br>I am a software engineer 💻 with experience building fast, multi-threaded, and asynchronous systems on Linux.
 I work with Docker, C, and Python to create microservices, APIs, and hardware interface code.

 ## 🌐 Socials: